jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 16. Do we need to cover kitchen, living room and BR#2 ceiling with drywall?
     Currently WW2 era plywood.
 17. Do we need to drywall BR#2 walls?
 Currently WW2 era plywood.
-18. The wall insulation is mostly/completely original layered paper from WW2.
-    What is the best approach for upgrading the insulation?
-E.g., inject foam, remove siding and insulate, etc. We're planning to re-paint the outside at a later time, so that may affect the decision.

 ### Bathroom